MorpheusAIs/Docs/!KEYDOCS README FIRST!/YellowPaper.md

 1. Fork of N2 Yield Smart Contract Redeployed On Arbitrum
 - A) Lock ETH through Thorchain, donate yield to Coders + Compute Providers.
-- B) Calculate pro-rata of ETH donated
+- B) Calculate pro rata of ETH donated

 2. Forever Provable Destruction of MOR:
 - A) Burn address or burn function for MOR tokens.